Information Network Security Agency: Cyberdefence

 INSA stated in 2023 that during nine months, it had limited the damage from 4400 attempted and successful cyberattacks against Ethiopian institutions.

 Surveillance

 INSA plays a role in surveillance and internet censorship in close cooperation with Ethio telecom and other government agencies.
 As of 2014, INSA had the technical ability to listen to live mobile phone calls, while Ethio telecom did not.
 In 2013, INSA employees had access to the email and other passwords of users of Woredanet (funded by the World Bank and the African Development Bank), Schoolnet (funded by the World Bank and the United Nations Development Programme), and Agrinet.

 Role in arrests of dissidents

 In 2014, Human Rights Watch found that INSA played a significant role in police and security services' surveillance of Ethiopian citizens' private communications that led to the arbitrary detention of political dissidents.

-2019 password incident

-In 2019, INSA was the subject of notoriety when a crack revealed that more than half of a sample of 300 agents were using extremely simple passwords.

 Social networks

 In 2021, INSA ran accounts promoting Ethiopian federal government points of view on Facebook.
 Facebook closed the accounts, describing them as "inauthentic".
 The Director of INSA described the accounts as covering "the reality in Ethiopia" and stated that INSA would develop an Ethiopian social media network.